-The smaller bite size chunks make portion control far easier and avoids obstructions!
+The smaller bite size chunks make portion control far easier and avoids obstructions.

-If you are feeling adventurous, once diced, you can freeze the pineapple to give your dog a cool refreshing snack during hot days.
+Also once diced, you can freeze the pineapple to give your dog a cool refreshing snack during hot days.

 Which Parts of a Pineapple Can Dogs Eat?

 Before you treat your dog with a pineapple snack, make sure to follow the perfectly prepared pineapple guide above.